-Human beings (mostly politicians, economists, business-people) measure human development with how much money we make, how much sensual pleasures we can enjoy, etc. People and all the media never emphasis or talk about moral issue, virtue and ethic.
+Human beings (mostly politicians, economists, businesspeople) measure human development with how much money we make, how much sensual pleasures we can enjoy, etc. People and all the media never emphasis or talk about moral issue, virtue and ethic.
 Therefore, Human thinking and actions are mostly connection with greed, hatred and delusion.
 The media are also educating people in this direction.

-There is a country that measures its progress and development with happiness-this is Bhutan.
+country that measures its progress There is а and development with happiness-this is Bhutan.
 This is a country in the Himalayas in Southern Asia with beautiful nature of mountains and forest.
 Their lifestyle is very simple and close to nature and follow the teachings of the Buddha.
-By seeing the beautiful nature is make your mind becomes joyful and peaceful.
-Bhutanese are right, the real progress and development is happiness and peace-this comes from a simple lifestyle, close to nature and contentment with life.
+By seeing the beautiful nature is make your mind becomes joyful and right, the real progress peaceful.
+Bhutanese are and development is happiness and peace-this comes from a simple lifestyle, close to nature and contentment with life.